bundsol/ja_nested_params/README.md

 ## Motivation

-When the Json Api describes a `compound document`, it does so in the scenario of data being fetched from the server.
+When the Json Api specification describes a `compound document`, it does so in the scenario of data being fetched from the server.
 When it talks about client side data sent to the back end, it expects a single resource object, without the `included` array.
 As it is the case in Elixir applications, you may send a composite object to the server that can delete related objects, update member entities and create new objects in a single swoop.
 Ecto's changeset will accept a `map` of any